BYLAWS OF THE

 Section 2.
 Application

-Applications or nominees for membership must be sponsored by a Regular member in good standing or by the Membership Director
+Applications or nominees for membership must be sponsored by a Regular member in good standing or by a member of the Executive Board.

 a) Candidates for membership shall complete an application and attach a copy of the applicant’s professional identification / credentials, either in writing or electronically on the proper NMGIA form and submit both with dues payment.

-b) All applications for membership shall be acted upon by the Membership Director.
+b) All applications for membership shall be acted upon by the Secretary.
 Should an applicant appear not to meet the membership criteria or should there be a question relative to the class of membership, the Vice President shall rule on acceptance, rejection and/or the category of membership.

 c) If a rejection or designation as to class of membership is challenged by the applicant, the application shall be submitted to the Board for review and determination.
 Rejection by a quorum of the Board shall result in denial of membership.